 What is an “Impact Licensee” and how do I qualify?

-An Impact Licensee is a priority status for individuals disproportionately affected by prior cannabis laws or economic distress.
-To qualify, an applicant must meet at least four of seven criteria, including prior marijuana convictions (personal or family), residency in “disproportionately policed” census tracts between 2015 and 2025, or status as a USDA-distressed farmer .
+An Impact Licensee is a priority status for individuals disproportionately affected by prior cannabis laws.
+To qualify, an applicant must meet at least four of seven specific social equity criteria.
+These include prior personal or family marijuana convictions, residency in a “disproportionately policed” census tract, graduating from a Virginia HBCU, or qualifying as a USDA-distressed farmer.

 Are there caps on the number of cannabis business licenses in Virginia?